Never bought office equipment? You may be surprised just how difficult it is to find out what it is going to cost you.

 How Much Does an Office Phone System Cost?

-Virtually no two phone systems are identical, but that doesn’t mean that you shouldn’t be able to forecast approximately how much it will cost you.
+Virtually no two phone systems are identical, but that doesn’t mean that you shouldn’t be able to forecast approximately how much it will cost.
 The number one determinant of how much you will end up paying for your new system is how many people are going to be using that system.
 More employees mean more hardware and a higher cost.

-Hardware – Standard desktop phones should cost approximately $350 per phone, however, wireless or other more advanced phones can cost much more.
-If your phone system is going to be hosted on-premise you will also require a PBX, which will generally cost around $4500.
+Hardware – Standard desktop phones should cost approximately $350 per phone.
+However, wireless or other more advanced phones can cost much more.
+If your phone system is going to be hosted on-premise, you will also require a PBX, which will generally cost around $4500.

 Number of Lines – Traditional phone systems require one phone line to be purchased from your telecommunications provider for each unique phone number.
 These are about $20-50 a line.
 Alternatively, if you decide to buy a system that runs on SIP lines, which are a shared resource, you may be able to reduce your overall monthly phone bill by up to 30 percent.